 - Meals cooked at home

-- Meals eaten out
+- If meals are eaten out

 - Age of kids (some of the most expensive spenders reported multiple teenage boys)